 Fear not: numerous products are available to help you free your stuck vehicle and get you moving again, even by yourself.
 Few of these products are as effective, portable, and easy to use as off-road traction mats.

 In simple terms, off-road traction mats store in your trunk or bed, and are intended for placement in the immediate path of one or more stuck wheels.
 The mat has a high-traction surface built into both of its sides.
 When a wheel encounters the mat, the weight of the vehicle presses it into the surface beneath for added traction and bite.
 With the underside of the traction mat acting as an anchor, your vehicle’s wheel presses into the high-traction surface of the mat for added grip.
-Provided you haven’t mucked things up too seriously, a traction mat will likely get you moving again in quick order.
+Provided you haven’t mucked things up too seriously, the best traction mats will likely get you moving again in quick order.

 Below, we’ll take a closer look at these indispensable accessories, and some of the numerous types you can choose from.
 Remember, even if you’re not an off-roader (or don’t drive a 4×4 at all), a set of traction mats (which may be called traction tracks by some sellers) makes a great addition to your emergency kit, especially if you’re traveling in winter.